-Dr. Mitzi Joi Williams Gives Healthy Living Tips for MS Patients (Video)
+Top Healthy Living Tips For MS Patients

 Other things that people can do are to eat right and exercise the same things that your mom, your grandma told you, right?
-Everyone asked if there’s a particular diet that helps multiple sclerosis and there’s a lot of research that needs to be done in terms of diet and exercise, not only in our field but in many fields of medicine, but a healthy well-balanced diet, whatever that looks like for you.
+Everyone asked if there’s a particular diet that helps multiple sclerosis and there’s a lot of research that needs to be done in terms of diet and exercise, not only in our field but in many fields of medicine.
+But a healthy well-balanced diet, whatever that looks like for you.
 More Greens, right?
-I usually say that when we’re putting it in our mouth, nine times out of 10 we know if we should be eating it or not.
+I usually say that when we’re putting it in our mouth, 9 times out of 10 we know if we should be eating it or not.
 And so eating more healthy raw foods will certainly help improve someone’s overall health with a chronic condition such as multiple sclerosis and building in some exercise.

 And sometimes we have to reframe our thoughts of exercise.
 So especially for my patients who may have difficulty with disability walking, or they may have fatigue, which is a very common symptom of MS. Exercise does not always mean